 Professional services firms are never allowed to be complacent with their strategic initiatives and tactical implementations; clients frequently request business cases supported by quantitative data and independent research to justify their recommendations and overall value.
-Recent articles on this blog have advocated that professional service organizations hold PSA software vendors to an exceptional standard, and as part of that continued evaluation, it is important to set statistical benchmarks.
+Recent articles on this blog have advocated that professional service organizations hold Professional Services Automation (PSA) software vendors to an exceptional standard, and as part of that continued evaluation, it is important to set statistical benchmarks.

 - The Relationship between Resource Utilization and Profit Margins

 - PSA-driven Methods to Reduce Revenue Leakage

 - The Relationship between Project Delivery and Automation ROI